 - Finally, streaking is a term used to describe when wiper blades leave behind streaks, usually when they’re getting worn or are simply not good enough.

 With that out of the way, let’s finally get into the products themselves.
 We’ve chosen eight of our favorite wipers on the market right now – from the most affordable to premium choices.
-Take a look at how they roughly compare to each other in the table below.

 Review of The Best Car Wiper Blades (Shortlisted)